Lottery: Spain, 1763

-Spain offers a wealth of lottery games, the majority of which are operated by Loterías y Apuestas del Estado with the remaining lotteries operated by the ONCE and the Catalan government.
+Spain offers a wealth of lottery games, the majority of which are operated by Loterías y Apuestas del Estado with the remaining lotteries operated by the blind charity ONCE and the Catalan government's Loteria de Catalunya.
 The first Spanish lottery game was played back in 1763 and, over the last two centuries, playing the lottery in Spain has developed into a tradition.

-The Spanish Christmas Lottery (officially Sorteo Extraordinario de Navidad [soɾˈteo ekstɾaorðiˈnaɾjo ðe naβiˈðað] or simply Lotería de Navidad [loteˈɾia ðe naβiˈðað]) is a national lottery.
+The Spanish Christmas Lottery (officially Sorteo Extraordinario de Navidad /es/ or simply Lotería de Navidad /es/) is a national lottery.
 It is organized every year since 1812 by a branch of the Spanish Public Administration, now called Loterías y Apuestas del Estado.
 The name Sorteo de Navidad was used for the first time in 1892.

 The Spanish Christmas lottery is the second longest continuously running lottery in the world.
 This includes the years during the Spanish Civil War when the lottery draw was held in Valencia after the Republicans were forced to relocate their capital from Madrid.
 After the overthrow of the Republican government the lottery continued uninterrupted under the Franco regime.